fatlard1993/vanilla-bean-components/README.md

 # vanilla-bean-components

-> Class based JS components based on [DomElem](./DomElem/README.md).
-A pattern focused on improving the development experience surrounding the component concept.
+> Class based JS components.
+A pattern focused on improving frontend development experience utilizing a component concept.

 > This is a personal project and is currently under active development, everything is subject to change.
 Its current state reflects my current opinions as much as time allows within the confines of work and life responsibilities.